-From Tsukuba Bus Center at Tsukuba Station, take a shuttle bus that directly goes to Mount Tsukuba (about 40 mintues).
+From Tsukuba Bus Center at Tsukuba Station, take a shuttle bus that goes directly to Mount Tsukuba (about 40 minutes).

 This ancient shrine stands on the coastline facing the Pacific Ocean in Ibaraki Prefecture.
-The torii gate, called Kamiiiso-no-Torii, which means “gate at the beach of the gods” stands at the shore of the ocean while waves crash about its base.
-According to a history book, two deities, Omunamuchi-no-mikoto and Sukunabikona-no-mikoto who are considered to have created Japan, descended onto this land in 856.
+The torii gate, called Kamiiso-no-Torii, which means “gate at the beach of the gods” stands at the shore of the ocean while waves crash about its base.
+According to a history book, two deities, Omunamuchi-no-mikoto and Sukuna Bikona-no-mikoto who are considered to have created Japan, descended onto this land in 856.
 It is believed that Kamijiso-no-Torii was built by Omunamuchi-no-mikoto and other deities who descended upon this place.

 The main hall of the shrine is situated on a hill close to the coastline.
 There is a large torii gate right in front of the main hall.
 The gate was made with wood but had to be reconstructed with concrete in 1963 due to the damage from the sea breeze.

 From Mito Station, take the Oarai-Kashima Line to Oarai Station (about 15 minutes).
 From Oarai Station, the shrine is 2.5 km.
 Take a taxi or a public bus.